WallarooLabs/wally/book/go/intro.md

 # Go API Introduction

-The Wallaroo Go API can be used to write Wallaroo applications using Go.
+The Wallaroo Go API can be used to write Wallaroo applications using Go on 64-bit platforms.

 In order to write a Wallaroo application in Go, the developer creates a series of functions and types that provide methods expected by Wallaroo (see [Wallaroo Go API Classes](api/api.md) for more detail).
 Additionally, the developer writes an entry point function that Wallaroo uses to lay out the application.